 "Out of love, Christ gave of himself completely, even unto death — handing over his spirit out of obedience to the Father’s will," added Heinlein.
 (See Luke 23:46) He summed up his article by referring to Pope Benedict XVI's thoughts following the death of Pope John Paul II.
 "Jesus not only taught us how to pray the stations of the cross, but also their meaning.
 'The way of the cross is the path of losing ourselves ... the path of true love.'
 Suffering expresses love’s total self-emptying required of the disciple.
 'For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.'"
 (Luke 9:24)

 The following is the most common approach when practicing this Lenten devotion:

 Several resources are available to help you do the stations, depending on your needs.
-These include: the classic way of the cross by St. Alphonsus Liguori or St. Francis of Assisi; scriptural stations in English and Spanish from the U.S. bishops; reflections using the Examen of St. Ignatius’ Spiritual Exercises; online stations from the Way of the Cross: Stations and Meditations from Arkansas, CRS Rice Bowl, Busted Halo and several offerings from Catholic TV; and station reflections focusing on the elderly; youth and young adults; teens; college students, racism; and children from Catholic Icing, Catholic Mom and Teaching Catholic Kids.
+These include: the classic way of the cross by St. Alphonsus Liguori or St. Francis of Assisi; scriptural stations in English and Spanish from the U.S. bishops; reflections using the Examen of St. Ignatius’ Spiritual Exercises; online stations from the Way of the Cross: Stations and Meditations from Arkansas, CRS Rice Bowl, Busted Halo and several offerings from Catholic TV; and station reflections focusing on the elderly; youth and young adults; teens; college students, racism; and children from Catholic Icing or Teaching Catholic Kids.